Glossary of Terms

 Craft Services

-These are the people who set up tables with a constant supply of beverages and snacks on set.
+Craft services is the team of people who set up tables with a constant supply of beverages and snacks on set.

 Director

-The one with the overall responsibility for all the creative aspects of the production.
+The Director has overall responsibility for all the creative aspects of the production.

 Director of Photography (DP)

-Works hand in hand with the director, selecting camera positions and film stock, supervises the “lighting” of scenes, the composition of the shots, and determines the use of filters.
+The Director of Photography (DP) works hand in hand with the Director, selecting camera positions and film stock, supervising the “lighting” of scenes and the composition of the shots and determining the use of filters.

 Editor

-Responsible for assembling all the raw material (filmed footage and sound recordings), and then constructs the required scenes in such a way that they all fit together in a coherent and visually interesting way.
+The Editor is responsible for assembling all the raw material (filmed footage and sound recordings) and constructing the required scenes in such a way that they all fit together in a coherent and visually interesting way.

 Electrician